opengood-io/opengood.io/index.md

 layout: home
 ---

-# OpenGood.io
+# OpenGood

-**OpenGood.io**'s mission is to implement open source software (OSS) projects, frameworks, and solutions to serve the greater GOOD for all developers.
+**OpenGood**'s mission is to implement open source software (OSS) projects, frameworks, and solutions to serve the greater GOOD for all developers.